I'm going to try something new this year and offer Wild Garden Apprentice Days!

 In pre-industrial, oil lamp and candlelit times, people stayed in bed for up to 14 hours a night, mostly during the winter months, falling asleep shortly after dusk, sleeping for about 4 – 5 hours, waking for an hour or two, and then sleeping for another few hours.
 Instead of stressful tossing and turning, all sorts of pleasant and relaxed activities happened during these wakeful hours in the middle of the night, including reading, writing, praying, contemplative thinking, spending time with family members, snacking, having sex (the time between first and second sleep supposedly being quite fertile) and occasionally even visiting neighbours.
 Now that’s a winter sleep strategy I can get on board with!

 As I learn more about plants and the natural world, become more aware of the seasons and all their subtle, nuanced shifts and cycles, and connect more intimately with the ecosystems I inhabit, I am increasingly drawn to feed, move and rest my body using nature’s rhythms as a model.
 I am also a bit more suspicious of modern expectations around our waking, resting and sleeping hours, especially when those expectations push us toward being 24 hour consumers of goods, entertainment, artificial lighting and such.
-Frankly, the last place I want to be at 2 am on a Tuesday in January, is in the fluorescent-lit, frozen food section of some all-night supermarket.

 “People can accept you sick or well.
 What’s lacking is patience for the convalescent.” ~Alain de Botton